canvas-medical/documentation/collections/_api/task.md

           - name: owner
             type: json
             description: Responsible individual.
 This must be a [Practitioner](/api/practitioner) reference.
+          - name: intent
+            type: string
+            required: true
+            description: Distinguishes whether the task is a proposal, plan or full order.
+Canvas does not have a mapping for this field, so it should always be set to **unknown**.
+          - name: restriction
+            type: json
+            description: Constraints on fulfillment tasks.
+In Canvas, this field is used to represent the due date for a task.
           - name: note
             type: array[json]
             description: >-